Keatlegil3Rachidi/README/README.md

   An industry-recognized credential validating overall understanding of the AWS Cloud platform, covering core cloud concepts, security, technology, and billing.

-* **Professional IT and Programming Tutor** Experienced instructor providing curriculum-aligned tutoring across multiple frameworks, including introductory logic, Grade 10 Java fundamentals, object-oriented concepts in C# and Delphi, and advanced networking modules.
+* **Professional IT and Programming Tutor** Experienced instructor providing curriculum-aligned tutoring across multiple frameworks, including introductory logic, object-oriented concepts in C# and Delphi, and advanced networking modules.

 ---